varshacharappalli/DM_project/README.md

-# Real-time Emotion Detection using DTW and MFCC
+# Emotion Detection using DTW and MFCC